officialprofile/DNA-representation/README.md

 # drep
-Dynamic Representation of DNA/RNA Sequences
+Graphical and Numerical Representation of DNA/RNA Sequences

-R library for characterizing biological sequences through Dynamic Representation of DNA/RNA Sequences.
+R library for characterizing biological sequences graphically and numerically.
 For technical details please read one of the articles mentioned below.

 1. 2D-dynamic representation of DNA/RNA sequences as a characterization tool of the zika virus genome, MATCH Communications in Mathematical and in Computer Chemistry 77(2):321-332
 2. Dynamic Representations of Biological Sequences, MATCH Communications in Mathematical and in Computer Chemistry 82(1):205-218